qin67/Time-series-data-prediction/README.md

 Compare several methods including LSTM, GRU, TCN <br><br>
 For more information about TCN, check https://github.com/philipperemy/keras-tcn<br>https://github.com/locuslab/TCN<br>
 HQQ.csv is the data measured each 30 min automatically in one location by online water quality monitor system<br>
-Water Quality Record.csv is the data measured daily in one location by lab
+Water Quality Record.csv is the data measured daily in one location by lab<br>
+What we find:
+When dataset is big enough, for the single variable time series prediction, TCN is obviously not as good as LSTM & GRU